wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.6.3.6 =
+* Update: Add mb_substr support for users with different character sets, such as Korean.
+* Update: Output photo description or caption with thumbnails as well as with full sized photos.

 = 2.6.3.5 =
 * Update: Fix logic to accurately reflect the number of likes and comments on feed items.